ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

  * NOTES:
    * **Signal handlers are not inherited by child processes**
    * **Rnning a handler does not block signals of the same type**
-   * **Whhen bash executes a command, the bash process is not scheduled until the child terminates the signals are not checked**
+   * **When bash executes a command, the bash process is not scheduled until the child terminates the signals are not checked**

 ### - kill